-Emma Alvarez-Roth is an artist that studies stage and production management.
-She became chronically ill in January 2020 and wanted to share her story.
+Emma Alvarez-Roth is an artist that has a degree in stage and production management.
+Her chronic illness journey began in January 2020 and wanted to share her story.

 Emma sits on her windowsill with the city in the background, wearing a black tank top and blue jeans.
 Her Hickman line is showing and her TPN backpack is leaning on her knee.

-I have lived with an undiagnosed chronic illness since January 2020.
 As of August 19th, 2021 I was placed on TPN (total parenteral nutrition) and have been on it since.
-I wanted to share my story and day to day life as a chronically ill young adult in college living on my own in a big city!
+I wanted to share my story and day to day life as a chronically ill young adult living on my own in a big city!

 Want to contact Emma?
 Use the comment form below!